uswds/web-components/README.md

 - **How can we be sure the new components are as accessible as possible?** Existing USWDS components [use JavaScript to progressively enhance semantic HTML](https://designsystem.digital.gov/documentation/developers/) to make them useable to as much of the public as possible.
 Because web components require JavaScript by default, developing the next version of Design System components will require special attention to continuing the progressive enhancement approach.

 This is not an exhaustive list, and we expect many more big and small questions to arise over the course of developing this release.

+## Upgrading to Web Components

+We are releasing these Web Components incrementally with the intent that they can also be added incrementally to existing sites that are currently using USWDS.
+If you are not currently using USWDS or are using a version older USWDS 3, we recommend adopting version 3 in the near term rather than waiting until the full suite of Web Components is production-ready.